Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure the appropiate categories are loaded with the correct fixtures | The appropiate categories are loaded with the correct fixtures.
 [Load data categories](wireframes/loaddata_categories.png) | PASS
 Ensure the appropiate products are loaded with the correct fixtures | The appropiate products are loaded with the correct fixtures.
 [Load data products](wireframes/loaddata_products.png) | PASS
 Ensure in Django Admin 'Categorys' is changed to 'Categories' and the friendly name is diaplayed | in Django Admin 'Categorys' is changed to 'Categories' and the friendly name is diaplayed.
 [Friendly name](wireframes/friendly_name.png) | PASS
 Ensure all car models are displaying on the page with the correct url | All car models are displaying on the page with the correct url.
 [All products test](wireframes/all_products.png) | PASS
+Ensure the cart page renders correctly. | The cart page renders correctly when the users clicks or taps on delivery truck.
+[Cart page render](wireframes/cart_page.png) | PASS
+Ensure that if no items are in the cart, text is displayed telling the user. | If no items are in the cart, text is displayed telling the user.
+[Empty cart](wireframes/empty_cart.png) | PASS

 ## Searching and Filtering